nusakakalan/fix-opera-linuxmint-video-issure/README.md

-# Fix opera linux mint video issure
+# Fix opera browser(Flathub) in linux mint video issue(Fix proprietary h.264 and aac support)
-##This script is solve the problem of opera browser in linux mint wont play video issue.
+##This script is to solve the problem that the Opera browser flathub version in Linux Mint won't play videos.
 * This script only support Flathub opera version
 * This script must be executed after Opera each update or reinstall.